 The mighty Mutated Forms have been around for some time now as anyone who locks down with Grooverider’s show will know, and it’s just this: killer after killer from them.
-Apart from the fact that one of 2011′s highlights ‘Wastegash’ is now out on Grid, it’s just an excuse to go IN on some of their best moments, really.
+Apart from the fact that one of 2011’s highlights ‘Wastegash’ is now out on Grid, it’s also an excuse to go IN on some of their best moments, really.

-Damian Bennett: How would you describe the latest stuff from you?
+Damian B: How would you describe the latest stuff from you?
 It’s not really Drumstep or ‘dubstep’ and either way I think a lot of people don’t care for old genre names any more… what would you say?

 MF: I’d say our recent sound is about FILTH or VIBES… or a bit of both.

 We always thought that arguing about genres and trying to pigeonhole someone’s music only limits your creativity.
 At the moment we make a wide range of D&B (and a few other experiments), which are not easy to label.